 On January 2015, the Association hosted a webinar with ICF for members of the Association to provide a status update on each of the programs and to give ICF an opportunity to present the three Memos.

 Where do we go from here?

-On February 6, the last of the guidelines for the three programs was finalized for the coming year.
+In February 2015, the last of the guidelines for the three programs was finalized for the coming year.
 Throughout the guideline develop process, the administering agencies (CARB, CalSTA, Caltrans, SGC) have stated that these initial guidelines will be subject to much revision as the programs move forward.
-Essentially, FY 2014-15 will be a year of learning.
+Essentially, FY 2014-15 was a year of learning.
 This is why it is important that the Association stay engaged.
 Our members need to document their experiences with each of the programs as they apply for funding.
 This will provide Association staff with the information they need to advocate for changes to the guidelines when the revision process begins.

 Additionally, the Association must continue to make the case for more funding from Cap and Trade for transit.
 As we all would agree, 5 percent on a formula program is insufficient as transit agencies work to implement Sustainable Communities Strategies.
 The Association and its members need to work grow the LCTOP as the Cap and Trade program grows.
 Finally, the Association may need to run cleanup legislation to address the exclusion of bus operators as applicants in the TIRCP under SB 862, as well as issues related to the expenditure of funds (e.g. Letters of No Prejudice).

 For detailed program information, see "Cap and Trade Program Information."